© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Land Gate is a scheduled monument protected by Historic England under reference 1002305.
 View the official record →

-The Land Gate is a defensive fortification located in Rye, East Sussex, dating from the late fifteenth century.
+The Land Gate is a fortified gateway structure located in Rye, East Sussex, forming part of the town's medieval defensive system.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002305.

 The Land Gate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002305.